 Cera is a former Screen Africa journalist.

-Gezzy S. Sibisi is a journalist and photographer with experience in print, broadcast and digital media.
+Gezzy S. Sibisi is a senior journalist at Screen Africa.
+She is experienced in print, broadcast and digital media.
 Her portfolio of work includes working as a lifestyle reporter as well as contributing business and education articles to The Times, Sowetan, and Daily Dispatch publications.
 As a freelancer, she has worked on content development for corporate newsletters, community newspapers, blogs and educational websites.

 Ian Dormer was born in Zimbabwe and has been in the TV business since the 1980s, having served in various positions a the SABC, M-Net and SuperSport.
 Ian currently works and resides in New Zealand.